-Assignments turned in late without prior arrangement with your TA will not be considered for a grade.
+You must turn in each component of the research proposal in order to pass the course.
+Assignments turned in late without prior arrangement with your TA will be given a zero, though you will receive feedback that you can use as you complete the following components.
 If you have an extraordinary situation, contact you TA to discuss it as far in advance as possible.